Pipelines + integration

 - planned start/end window (from the change-window calendar sync if configured)

-- attached artefacts: SBOM (CycloneDX), SARIF reports, the Kosli trail URL
+- attached artefacts: SBOM (CycloneDX), SARIF reports, the evidence trail URL

 - the 5-axis risk score as a custom field (